dotnet/docs/docs/architecture/modernize-desktop/example-migration.md

 #### Use \#if directives

 If you need different execution paths when targeting .NET Framework and .NET, you should use compilation constants.
-Add some \#if directives to your code to keep the same code base for both targets.
+Add some \#if directives to your code to keep the same codebase for both targets.

 #### Technologies not available on .NET